rehierl/node-tree-outliner/88-todos.md

 -> expand in 3-8-1-implementation

 **TODO**
-use/compare node levels of sectioning nodes
+use/compare node levels of sectioning nodes - depends on: allow/disallow closing type-1 sections -
 -> expand in 3-8-1-implementation

 **TODO**